sourcegraph/handbook/content/sales/salesforce.md

 ### Salesforce to HubSpot sync

 Any update on the lead/contact in Salesforce will sync back to HubSpot (name, email, MQL checkbox, etc...).
 Companies and opportunities will not be synced back; Salesforce is the source of truth for these objects.

 ### What HubSpot still does

-- Everything marketing (email campaigns, workflows, lead capture/forms, including NPS scores)
+- Everything marketing (email campaigns, workflows, lead capture/forms, including NPS, MQL, and PQL scores)
 - Links to customers from RFCs, GitHub issues, etc. are still accessible.
 This will eventually be deprecated

 ## Salesforce Automation